boozec/dcariotti.me/content/_index.md

 Hello, I am **Santo** and I'm a software engineer (or I like say that) and computer science student at University of Catania.

-I have been hacking the Internet since I was 10, and I will never stop to thanking my parents for bringing the Internet to my home.
-In those years I was called "nerd" by my classmates.
-C'mon, I was at elementary school.

 I started with PHP, such a lovely script language used by me for MMORPG fansites.
-I had to start somewhere, don't you think?
 I hacked in many languages before starting work.
 Now I'm focusing Python/JS for work and C++ and Rust for love.

-Anyway, I'm a beer lover (as you can see from the picture above page) and an amateur cook.
+I'm a beer lover (as you can see from the picture above page) and an amateur cook.

 I'm also a cinephile, or almost, I was before the university.
 Time is always less and less, but I'm tracking (since november, 2020) the movies I